 Their ‘service’ is not something to be honoured; it is something to be reviled.
 While we must already navigate the sea of ethical quandaries in the awkward integration of other animals in our lives, there is no reason to anthropomorphize the ‘valor’ and ‘courage’ of these beings.
 The dedication of these non-human animals is a testament only to the utter domination of human exceptionalism in cruelty and exploitation over those who have no power to resist.
 War does not bring prestige to these coerced animals; monuments erected in their honor do not validate the somber march whipped upon them.
 Nor should the images of tender moments between soldiers and puppies, cats, horses, bears, pigeons, and more endear us to the notion that these theaters of terror are purified or made less horrific because of the presence of innocent creatures bringing soldiers a reprieve from the madness of war.
 These images are taken out of context and do not belie the enslavement and abuse experienced by other animals to become seemingly willing participants in something they could not possibly understand.

 It may be impossible to account accurately for the total number of animal casualties of wars in just the last century.
-It is estimated that 8 million horses died in the first world war alone amongst many more donkeys and mules.
-Another 750,000 domestic animals were killed by their guardians in Britain before the start of World War II, to conserve food rations.
+It is estimated that 8 million horses died in the first World War alone amongst many more donkeys and mules.
+In total over 16 million animals were used in just World War I Another 750,000 domestic animals were killed by their guardians in Britain before the start of World War II, to conserve food rations.
 100,000 carrier pigeons were used to carry messages and died.
 Even more were experimented on for testing chemical warfare and training purposes (which that still continues today), used as mascots to liven the spirits of soldiers (This is the origin of Winnie the Pooh), and used as mine sweepers.
 Without other animals to exploit, it is hard to imagine how the first world war could have even unfolded as it did.
 They were the cogs that kept the machine of war in motion and their bodies were the bloody foundation upon which it was waged.

 While rulers have used animals to drive fear and awe into the hearts of their enemies in war throughout history, the intention has never changed.
 Other animals are skillful, unique, and intelligent in ways that human animals often fail.
 Even our best machines, fastest computers, and most intelligent robots seem awkward and clunky in real world dynamic environments that are made for flesh and blood responses.
 Other animals have been incorporated into warfare as organic weapons to overcome our own psychological and physical frailty.
 The idea that these others are more ferocious, more carnal, and terrifying than the sanitized and decorated hero on the mount makes them into an ideal beyond what a human soldier can be.
 This image is a picture easy to paint, but is lacking in context.
 They are not born for war or to be vicious, it is the instilling of our abject capacity into their hearts through brutality and intimidation that brings out the most terrifying aspect of their beauty.
 When the hearts of soldiers have no place or power to affect change, no way to escape the torment of their condition except to march on, then those with the least power will feel the brunt of their suffering and trauma, and be made into the very darkness that consumes the soldiers heart.
 This is the manifestation of the animals turned soldier.